-Much recent research on cell crawling has focused on cells such as fibroblasts and keratocytes which crawl by extending a lamellipodium.
-See Figure 1(a).
+Much recent research on cell crawling has focused on cells such as fibroblasts and keratocytes, which crawl by extending a lamellipodium [see Fig. 1(a)].
 The prevailing idea of this type of movement is that the force of protrusion is generated by polymerization of actin at the front of the membrane, which does not sound like a problem of fluid mechanics.
 However, the cytoskeleton is observed to move backward relative to the advancing cell, which indicates that there is relative motion between the cytoskeleton and the cytosol (Pollard et al., 2000; Watanabe and Mitchison, 2002).
-Experiments have shown there there is a significant flux of water through aquaporin channels at the leading edge of protrusions in some cells (Loitto et al., 2002), and it has been shown that the flux of water at the leading edge can significantly increase the speed of cell migration (Hu and Verkman, 2006).
+Experiments have shown there is a significant flux of water through aquaporin channels at the leading edge of protrusions in some cells (Loitto et al., 2002) and it has been shown that the flux of water at the leading edge can significantly increase the speed of cell migration (Hu and Verkman, 2006).
 How this fluid flow is involved in motility is still being explored and debated.
-Experimental and theoretical studies have suggested that this flow is important for the transport of monomeric actin to the front of the cell (Zicha et al., 2003; Keren et al., 2009).
-It has also been proposed that this flow pushes the membrane forward thus reducing the load on the the networked actin and increasing the rate of polymerization.
+Experimental and theoretical studies have suggested that this flow is important for the transport of monomeric actin to the front of the cell (Zicha et al., 2003;